 Over-the-counter cold medications may relieve cold and sore throat symptoms.
-However, the benefits of these medications are minimal.
 Some cold medications include the following:

 - Sore throat sprays and lozenges to soothe your throat and numb the throat pain temporarily.

-- Decongestant nasal sprays to relieve a sore throat caused by postnasal drip ie: nasal drainage that runs down the back of your throat.
-Stop using nasal decongestant sprays after three days, or you may find an increase in congestion when you stop them.
+- Decongestant nasal sprays to relieve a sore throat caused by postnasal drip i.e. nasal drainage that runs down the back of your throat.
+Stop using nasal decongestant sprays after three days, or you may find an increase in congestion when you stop using these.

 Antibiotics should not be used to treat a cold virus or viral sore throat.
 Antibiotics are only effective against bacteria.
 They won’t work on sore throats associated with colds, which are caused by viruses, and may cause future infections to be worse and last longer.